 The auto industry and battery makers know that heat is a prime assassin of batteries.
 If the charge voltage is not compensated for when the batteries are hot they can become dangerously over charged.

-In order to address these issues, in a rather Band-Aid like fashion, alternator manufacturers like Hitachi, Mitsubishi, Denso, Delco, Paris Rhone/Valeo etc. began adding a simple thermistor to the voltage regulation circuit.
-The internal thermistor causes the target voltage, lets assume it's 14.4V, to be reduced as the alternator temperature increases.
+In order to address these issues, in a rather Band-Aid like fashion, alternator manufacturers such as Hitachi, Mitsubishi, Denso, Delco, Paris Rhone/Valeo etc., etc. began adding a simple thermistor to the voltage regulation circuit as automobile load demands went up throughout the 70's, 80's and 90's..
+The internal thermistor causes the regulators target voltage to decrease, as the alternator temp increases.
+The Hitachi voltage reduction is one of the most severe I've measured.

 Sadly these reductions in the regulation limit voltage occur based on alternator or ambient alternator temperature regardless of whether the alternator is too hot or not.
 Take for example a small engine bay on a typical sailboat, it is not uncommon to measure engine room temps of 145F or more.